vmware-tanzu/velero/site/content/docs/main/tilt.md

 ### Create Kubernetes resource files to deploy
 All needed Kubernetes resource files are provided as ready to use samples in the `velero/tilt-resources/examples` directory.
 You only have to move them to the `velero/tilt-resources` level.

-Because the Velero Kubernetes deployment as well as the restic DaemonSet contain the configuration for any plugin to be used, files for these resources are expected to be provided by the user so you may choose which provider plugin to load as a init container.
+Because the Velero Kubernetes deployment as well as the node-agent DaemonSet contain the configuration for any plugin to be used, files for these resources are expected to be provided by the user so you may choose which provider plugin to load as a init container.
 Currently, the sample files provided are configured with all the plugins supported by Velero, feel free to remove any of them as needed.